Finding Ubisoft's Chicago: "The Loop"

 (G4) 35 East Wacker Drive

 Yes there is a street in Chicago named Wacker.
 Ok, get your giggles out of the way.
 No never mind keep going, I’m still snickering while writing this.
 35 East Wacker Drive is known as The Jeweler’s Building, though it’s long since been converted to an office building for various other businesses.
-There's of course a rumor that Al Capone use to have a speakeasy on the 40th floor, called the "Stratosphere Club".
-The reason that story isn't true is because the Stratosphere Club didn't open until 1937, at a point when Capone was in Alcatraz Prison and alcohol was legal again.
-Before that the upper dome was mainly used as a storage area.
-Another notable feature of this building is that it was one of the first to have a car elevator, so that jewelers could drive in-and-out of their office without removing their precious cargo on the street.
+There's, of course, a rumor that Al Capone used to have a speakeasy on the 40th floor, called the "Stratosphere Club."
+The reason that story isn't true is that the Stratosphere Club didn't open until 1937, at a point when Capone was in Alcatraz Prison and alcohol was legal again.
+Before that, the upper dome was mainly used as a storage area.
+Another notable feature of this building is that it was one of the first to have a car elevator so that jewelers could drive in-and-out of their office without removing their precious cargo on the street.

-In game the hotspot info card mentions diamonds being inlaid within the walls.
-Which might be an actual local rumor (my research can't turn anything up on it).
-I wouldn't be surprised, there have been cases of old jewelries losing a couple diamonds during reconstruction.
+In the game, the hotspot info card mentions diamonds being inlaid within the walls.
+Which might be an actual local rumor (my research can't turn anything upon it).
+I wouldn't be surprised, there have been cases of various jewelers losing a couple of diamonds during reconstruction phases.

 (H4) Abraham Lincoln Statue

-So according to my research (i.e. Googling "Abraham Lincoln Statue in Chicago" back in 2015) I came across the "Standing Lincoln" sculpture at 2350 West Lawrence Avenue.
-Problem here is that this statue is nowhere near The Loop.
+So according to my research (i.e. Googling "Abraham Lincoln Statue in Chicago" back in 2015), I came across the "Standing Lincoln" sculpture at 2350 West Lawrence Avenue.
+The problem here is that this statue is nowhere near The Loop.
 If anything this hotspot is based on the "Seated Lincoln" sculpture that's in Grant Park, or at least it references it in design.
-No I did not get a picture of this, because in November 2016 I figured this hotspot was based on the Lincoln Monument that is in in LINCOLN PARK.
-Darn I guess the collection just isn't complete unless I get a picture of "Seated Lincoln".
+No, I did not get a picture of this, because in November 2016 I figured this hotspot was based on the Lincoln Monument that is in LINCOLN PARK.
+Darn, I guess the collection just isn't complete unless I get a picture of "Seated Lincoln."